-Weighted Average Weighted Average Remaining Contractual Number Remaining Contractual Exercise Price Number Outstanding Life in Years Exercisable Life in Years \$ 0.13 710,000 4.99 633,698 4.40
+Weighted Average Weighted Average Remaining Contractual Life Number Remaining Contractual Life Exercise Price Number Outstanding in Years Exercisable in Years \$ 0.13 710,000 4.99 633,698 4.40

-Stock-based compensation, cont'd The aggregate intrinsic value of options outstanding and exercisable at June 30, 2011 was \$0, based on the difference between the exercise price and the value of the Company's common stock of \$0.13 at June 30, 2011.
-During 2011 total stock-based compensation expense included in the statement of operations for employee option grants and non-employee option grants was approximately \$47,000 and \$11,000, respectively, charged as follows: Selling, general and administrative \$ 22,000 Research and development 36,000 Total stock-based compensation expense \$ 58,000 7.
-Income Taxes The Company has a 100% valuation allowance recorded against its deferred tax assets; therefore, the stot tax effect on the statement of operations.
-As of June 30, 2011, there was \$9,000 of total unrecognized compensation expense related to unves arrangements granted under the Plan to employees.
-The cost is expected to be recognized over a weighted During the period ended June 30, 2010, the Company issued 658,329 shares of common stock in excha approximately \$68,000 in related expense. sted share-based co l-average period of 2 ange for services ar mpensation 2.92 years. nd recorded /.
-Income faxes As of June 30, 2011 and 2010, a non-current deferred tax asset of approximately \$774,000 and \$25 recognized primarily for the temporary differences related to federal and state net operating loss carry for There was a fully offsetting valuation allowance against the deferred tax assets recorded as of June 30, allowance may be reduced at such time as management is able to determine that it is more likely than not wards.
-2011 and 2010.
-Th e valuation be utilized.
-The valuation allowance was approximately \$774,000 and \$250,000 at June 30, 2011 and 201
+The aggregate intrinsic value of options outstanding and exercisable at June 30, 2011 was \$0, based on the difference between the exercise price and the value of the Company's common stock of \$0.13 at June 30, 2011.

+During 2011 total stock-based compensation expense included in the statement of operations for employee option grants and non-employee option grants was approximately \$47,000 and \$11,000, respectively, charged as follows:

+Selling, general and administrative \$ 22,000 Research and development 36,000 Total stock-based compensation expense \$ 58,000

+The Company has a 100% valuation allowance recorded against its deferred tax assets; therefore, the stock-based compensation has no tax effect on the statement of operations.

+As of June 30, 2011, there was \$9,000 of total unrecognized compensation expense related to unvested share-based compensation arrangements granted under the Plan to employees.
+The cost is expected to be recognized over a weighted-average period of 2.92 years.

+During the period ended June 30, 2010, the Company issued 658,329 shares of common stock in exchange for services and recorded approximately \$68,000 in related expense.

+7. Income Taxes

+As of June 30, 2011 and 2010, a non-current deferred tax asset of approximately \$774,000 and \$250,000, respectively, had been recognized primarily for the temporary differences related to federal and state net operating loss carry forwards.

+There was a fully offsetting valuation allowance against the deferred tax assets recorded as of June 30, 2011 and 2010.
+The valuation allowance may be reduced at such time as management is able to determine that it is more likely than not that this deferred tax asset will be utilized.
+The valuation allowance was approximately \$774,000 and \$250,000 at June 30, 2011 and 2010, respectively.